Mihir-Ai-lab/Ostrich_solutions/README.md

-# BFSI
-All codes related to the BFSI Industry
+# All codes related to the BFSI Industry